graybike/graybike.github.io/source/words/articles/2015-11-15-getting-better-at-project-estimation.html.markdown

 ### How does it work?

-Typically, when an developer or designer estimates a project, she might do a few things:
+Typically, when a developer or designer estimates a project, she might do a few things:

 * Ask a few questions about the project and try to learn a bit more.
 * Try to break the overall project down into smaller pieces.